Priya200227/llm-learning-journey/01-LLM-Fundamentals/README.md

 Instead of storing predefined answers, LLMs learn statistical relationships between tokens from large-scale training data and relationships between words and predict the most probable next token during text generation.

-This section documents my understanding of the core concepts that form the foundation of modern LLM applications.

 The goal is to build conceptual clarity before moving into retrieval systems, orchestration frameworks, and production AI applications.

 ---